emmanuel1-byte/nudge/readme.md

 # Nudge Backend 🚀

-Welcome to the Nudge Backend repository! 🌟 This is my personal project where a smart reply generator that helps you craft the perfect message with the ideal tone.
+Welcome to the Nudge Backend repository! 🌟 This is my personal project a smart reply generator that helps you craft the perfect message with the ideal tone.
 Let’s explore how you can get involved!

 ## 🎉 What’s Nudge?